Information about Mates And Dates

 1. What is Mates And Dates all about?

-Mates And Dates is a social dance club
+Mates And Dates is a social ballroom dance club

 for couples in California's Silicon Valley, USA.